‘House Of Cards’ Season 5 First Look With Patricia Clarkson, Campbell Scott

 A post shared by Shunika Terry (@shunikat) on

-Michael Kelly, who plays Doug Stamper revealed that we may lose some characters in season 5.
+Michael Kelly, who plays Doug Stamper, revealed that we may lose some characters in Season 5.
 While there are rumors that Frank Underwood will die, this seems unlikely.
-In an interview with Deadline, Michael Kelly stated the following:
+In an interview with Deadline, Michael Kelly stated the following.

 “You lose characters that you love.
 We almost lost Frank, and I always have faith in the writers that no matter what road we go down, we’re going to come back to what the show is.”

-In an interview with Digital Spy, Joel Kinnaman who plays Will Conway spoke about House of Cards Season 5.
-The actor revealed that the “election is getting close,” therefore fans can expect the election showdown to occur between Conway and Underwood in season 5.
+In an interview with Digital Spy, Joel Kinnaman, who plays Will Conway, spoke about House of Cards Season 5.
+The actor revealed that the “election is getting close,” therefore fans can expect the election showdown to occur between Conway and Underwood in Season 5.

-In an interview with The Hollywood reporter, Kinnaman revealed that he is has a contract for a few episodes, which hints that his character probably loses the election to Frank Underwood.
+In an interview with the Hollywood reporter, Kinnaman revealed that he is has a contract for a few episodes, which hints that his character probably loses the election to Frank Underwood.

 Frank’s relationship with Claire will likely get more heated as the season progresses.
 Claire has a relationship with Tom Yates and the Underwood’s have always had an open marriage.
-Claire is also the Vice Presidential nominee for the Democratic Party and some fan theories suggest that she will try and get rid of Frank to become POTUS.
+Claire is also the vice presidential nominee for the Democratic Party, and some fan theories suggest that she will try and get rid of Frank to become POTUS.

-During his Deadline interview Michael Kelly spoke about Beau Willimon’s departure and how it will affect the show moving forward:
+During his Deadline interview, Michael Kelly spoke about Beau Willimon’s departure and how it will affect the show moving forward.

 “[Beau] helped me create that character.
 He and the other writers gave me the gift in the third season of writing that beautiful arc for my character, and I always say that Doug Stamper’s the greatest gift I’ve ever been given, and he’s a large part of that.
 So I miss him a lot, but Netflix, MRC, I had confidence in them that they would do the right thing, and they did.
 You know, they hired from within, and Frank and Melissa are incredible writers, and they kept the whole writing room.
 So, it doesn’t feel all that different, other than I really miss my good friend.
 But like I said, it’s only been a few days.
 So I don’t know.
 We’ll see.
 It’ll play out over the year.”

-With Mahershala Ali’s character Remy Danton is not return, it is unclear how this affects Jackie Sharp in House of Cards Season 5.
+With Mahershala Ali’s character Remy Danton not returning, it is unclear how this affects Jackie Sharp in House of Cards Season 5.

 Are you looking forward to the fifth season?
+Leave your thoughts in the comment section below.

 [Featured Image by Jesse Grant/Getty Images]